 “Silage Harvest is Underway; Be Safe”

 - Don’t become complacent.
-Stay aware of the surroundings.
-Let’s face it there are a lot of highly repetitive operations in putting up silage.
-One of the No. 1 factors that lead up to an accident is almost always complacency or lack of situational awareness.
+Stay aware of your surroundings.
+Let’s face it: there are a lot of highly repetitive operations in putting up silage.
+One of the number one factors that lead up to an accident is complacency, or lack of situational awareness.

 - Truck drivers should always slow down when approaching houses and intersections on all roads, every time.
 Those houses along the road belong to our neighbors and friends, some of which have children.
 The increased traffic on gravel roads creates dust, and the crops are tall, both of which reduce visibility at intersections.
 Our neighbors should not fear going to their mailbox due to our silage trucks.

-- People (especially children) should never be allowed near a drive over pile or bunker silo during fill ing.
-If people have to approach the area, get on the radio to inform the drivers/operators.
-Those on the ground in the area should always wear a bright-colored-orange safety vest.
+- People (especially children) should never be allowed near a drive-over pile or bunker silo during filling.
+If people have to approach the area, get on the radio to inform the drivers/operators that people are on foot.
+Those on the ground in the area should always wear a bright colored safety vest.

 - Be aware of steep slopes.
 To reduce the risk of tractor roll-over, a minimum slope of 1 in 3 on the sides and end of piles should be maintained.

 - Never inspect or make repairs to equipment near the bunker or pile.
 Equipment should be removed from the area as soon as possible.
 Repairs almost always involve people on foot and potentially people who may not be familiar with silage activities and the associated risks.

 For more information, contact Justin Waggoner at email@example.com.